Scuba regulator on cylinder at golden hour, open ocean behind

 Science first.
 Diver second.
 Consumer never.

-Dive Gear on ScubaDiverNetwork is not a review site or a buying guide.
-It is a science and education resource — one that treats the diver as an intelligent adult capable of making their own purchasing decisions, once they understand what they are deciding between.
+Not a review site.
+Not a buying guide.
+A science and education resource that treats the diver as an intelligent adult capable of making their own purchasing decisions — once they understand what they are deciding between.
+Three formats.
+Each serves a different need.

 Gear Science